preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/process-management/process-templates/index.rst

 Process Templates
 ===================

-A Process Template is a set of shapes.
-One or more Process Templates can be added to a Process Type.
+A process template is a set of shapes.
+One or more process templates can be added to a process type.

-Click the pen to edit a Process Template or the dust bin to delete it.
+Click the pen to edit a process template or the dust bin to delete it.

 .. image:: process-templates-edit-delete-new.png